Back to School With T1D

 You will want to make sure you have extra supplies including meters, strips, juice boxes or other low treats, extra pump supplies, possibly extra insulin, alcohol wipes, ketone tester and strips, glucagon, numbing cream, teagadrem, lancets and lancing device, etc. This can save you from running to school all the time if something happens!

 I also give the nurse copies of our diabetes fact sheets, directions on how to use our insulin pump and cgm, and information sheets.
 I give her copies of the fact sheet for the special area teachers and ask her to pass them out.
 I come with copies in hand and do not ask her make copies on her own!
-You can also make lanyard tags with diabetes information to give school staff (template can be found above!).
+You can also make lanyard tags with diabetes information to give school staff (template under the school tab).

 The 504 Plan

-You can find my sample 504 plan and links to other plans for children of different ages using different insulin therapies above.
+You can find my sample 504 plan under the school tab and links to other plans for children of different ages using different insulin therapies.

 Accommodations you may want to include:

 * assurance that there are staff members trained to recognize high and low blood sugar and respond in accordance with the plan and or doctor’s orders